CakePHP-Bootstrap/cakephp2-bootstrap2-helpers/README.md

 cakephp-bootstrap-helpers
 =========================

-CakePHP Helpers to generate HTML with @Twitter Boostrap style.
+CakePHP Helpers to generate HTML with @Twitter Boostrap style (version 2.3).

 It's a work in progress, if you want to add any kind of bootstrap components, just do it!